-Invoca is an AI-powered call tracking platform that helps companies maximize the ROI of phone interactions.
+Invoca is an artificial intelligence call tracking platform that helps companies maximize the ROI of phone interactions.

-It does that by using AI to ingest voice data from phone calls and draw conclusions from it.
+It does that by using artificial intelligence and machine learning (including its AI-powered customer conversations solution Invoca Signal AI) to ingest voice data from phone calls and draw conclusions from it.
 These insights can then be used to better understand customers across marketing, sales, and customer experience.

-For instance, Invoca's AI has been used by large organizations to lower cost per acquisition, save time, and increase the ROI of paid campaigns that generate phone calls.
+For instance, Invoca's AI has been used by large organizations to lower cost per acquisition, save time, and increase the ROI of paid and social media campaigns that generate phone calls.

 We spoke with Dee Anna McPherson, CMO at Invoca, to learn more.